ChilliCream/hotchocolate-docs/docs/code-first.md

 We didn't even have to write resolvers due to the fact that the schema inferred those from the hello function.
 Our hello function is basically our resolver.

-If you want to opt into more GraphQL features that cannot be inferred from a .NET type you can either use our schema types or use attributes.
+If you want to opt into more GraphQL features that cannot be inferred from a .NET type, you can either use our schema types or use attributes.

-So, if we wanted the return type of our `hello` field to be a non-null string than we could tell our schema that like this:
+So, if we wanted the return type of our `hello` field to be a non-null string than we could configure the schema like this:

 ```csharp
 var schema = SchemaBuilder.New()